What is a Password Manager?

 |Click here to see my criteria for selecting these services|

 |Click here for a visual version of this chart|

 |Listed in alphabetical order, not order of recommendation|

 I suggest you stop what you're doing immediately and adopt secure passwords for your most critical accounts.
 Bank, email, and other accounts you can't afford to live without.
 Do it right now before you do anything else.

 For the rest of your accounts, I recommend updating your passwords to something secure "as you go."
 This means you change passwords as you use them.
 For example, next time you log into eBay, change your password.
 Then, next time you order pizza, change that password.
 In time every account will have a unique, strong password.

 Tips & Tricks

 For your master login password, use a passphrase.
 A passphrase is a series of words rather than a single word.
 A good passphrase should be at least five random words, so try to avoid famous quotes or obvious words like a list of your children's names.
 A good passphrase can take upwards of hundreds of years to brute force or guess.

 Password managers typically include a note-taking section.
 This is a great spot to take notes like MFA backup codes, answers to security questions, or other account-specific details you want to remember.
 However, beware that this creates a single point of failure, so ensure that you're applying maximum protection to your password manager in this case.

 A common strategy for added account security is to give false answers to security questions.
 For example, a common security question is "what is your father's middle name?"
 This kind of information is easy to find online for most people these days due to the increasingly digital nature of public records.
 A criminal could call the bank posing as you, answer the question, and transfer all your funds out of your account.
-Instead of the true answer, answer with a ranomdly generated word and record it in the notes section.
+Instead of the true answer, answer with a randomly generated word and record it in the notes section.